Peggy Cartwright

-Peggy Cartwright (November 14, 1912 – June 12, 2001) was a Canadian silent film actress and the leading lady of the Our Gang comedy series during the silent film era.
-She appeared in four short films released in 1922 (and, possibly, the initial entry of the series, Our Gang).
-Cartwright is confirmed as having starred in these first four Our Gang shorts: One Terrible Day premiered on September 10, 1922; Fire Fighters premiered on October 8, 1922; Young Sherlocks premiered on November 26, 1922; and Saturday Morning premiered on December 3, 1922.
+Peggy Cartwright (November 14, 1912 – June 12, 2001) was a Canadian silent film actress and for a short time a leading lady of the Our Gang comedy series during the silent film era.

 Early life and career

-Peggy Cartwright was a child actress born on November 14, 1912 in Vancouver, British Columbia.
+Peggy Cartwright was a child actress born on November 14, 1912, in Vancouver, British Columbia.
 She appeared in several of the early Our Gang short films from the silent film era; although her appearances would solely be those released in 1922.

 As Cartwright's career was beginning to advance, her father—a doctor—insisted that his family return to Canada in order that his children receive decent scholarships.
 Subsequently, Cartwright continued her studies in Vancouver.
 She later became proficient in Russian ballet.

-In 1927, Cartwright traveled with her mother to London, where she entered Rada.
+In 1927, Cartwright traveled with her mother to London, where she entered RADA.
 Two years later, she worked on the London stage at the St. Martin's Theater.

-In 1931, she briefly returned to filming, firstly with a minor role in Victor Saville's The Faithful Heart (which would be released in 1932).
-She also performed alongside Jack Buchanan and Anna Neagle as Greta in the musical film Goodnight, Vienna.
-The same year, Cartwright performed in the British drama film Hindle Wakes, which would prove to be the final film in which she would perform.
-Shortly thereafter, Cartwright relocated to New York.
+In 1931, she briefly returned to filming, first with a minor role in Victor Saville's The Faithful Heart (which would be released in 1932).
+She also appeared as Greta, together with Jack Buchanan and Anna Neagle, in the musical film Goodnight, Vienna.
+The same year, Cartwright performed in the British drama film Hindle Wakes, which would prove to be the final film in which she would appear.
+In late 1931 and 1932 she starred in the title role of "Mike" in the hit West End play with music For the Love of Mike at the Saville Theatre.

-The same year Cartwright relocated to America, she married comedian Phil Baker, with whom she subsequently had nine children.
-She would later divorce Baker in 1941, and later married actor William "Bill" Walker in 1962.
+Shortly thereafter, Cartwright relocated to New York, where she married comedian Phil Baker, with whom she subsequently had four children: Margot, Stuart, Michael, and Susan.
+She divorced Baker in 1941, and later married actor William "Bill" Walker in 1962.